-Primary school visits are our bread and butter, with some local schools coming back several times a year.
 We are experienced in planning and running sessions for EYFS, KS1 and KS2 pupils and we firmly believe that all aspects of the national curriculum can be enhanced by a fresh approach out of doors.
 Our gardens and greenhouses are constantly changing meaning there is always something new to experience no matter what the season.
+Many local schools come to us several times a year.

-All activities are linked to relevant curriculum learning objectives, fully risk assessed, and led by our enthusiastic and creative Education Officer supported by a team of skilled volunteers.
+All activities are linked to relevant curriculum learning objectives, fully risk assessed, and led by our enthusiastic and creative Schools and Families team.
 You will receive a detailed session plan, copy of any worksheets and copy of the risk assessment before your visit.

 Although we are happy to design bespoke sessions to tie in with a particular project or topic, we also offer a set programme of curriculum-linked learning sessions for class visits from Primary schools: